wmjae/babylon/x/finality/README.md

 ### MsgUpdateParams

 The `MsgUpdateParams` message is used for updating the module parameters for the Finality module.
-It can only be executed via a govenance proposal.
+It can only be executed via a governance proposal.

 ```protobuf
 // MsgUpdateParams defines a message for updating finality module parameters.